EdwinWalela/edwinwalela/content/posts/callback-functions.md

   - "javascript"
 ---

 Callback functions are quite common when programming with Javascript.
 As the name suggests, these are functions which are called after a certain task is completed.
-Callbacks are passed to other functions as arguments and are executed a certain task has finished execution.
+Callbacks are passed to other functions as arguments and are executed once a certain task has finished execution.

 An example of a scenario where callback functions can be used is when retrieving records from a database.